The secret interview technique few use . . . but everyone should!

 Rapport-building is built right into the TapRooT® 12-Step Interviewing Process, and gives an investigator a firm advantage.
 In fact, three entire steps of the process are devoted to different aspects of building rapport.

-Join me at my July webinar to learn how to collect better quality and quantity of information from your investigative interviews by building better rapport, as well as how to identify body language cues.
+Join us for a webinar to learn how to collect better quality and quantity of information from your investigative interviews by building better rapport, as well as how to identify body language cues.